-It’s really nice.
-The hotel, the service, the views of the Arabian Sea, and the smell of fresh flowers everywhere is breathtaking.
-As most of our long term readers are well aware, this isn’t how we usually travel.
+It’s nice.
+The hotel, the service, the views of the Arabian Sea, and the smell of fresh flowers everywhere are breathtaking.
+As most of our long-term readers are well aware, this isn’t how we usually travel.

-Although we will visit many remote locations while in India, we anticipate to see life as it is in this unique and highly cultural country.
+Although we will visit many remote locations while in India, we anticipate seeing life in this unique and highly cultural country.

 However, we’ll exist in relative comfort and luxury both while on the upcoming train, the Maharajahs Express, which we’ll board tomorrow, and the subsequent hotels and restaurants where we’ll stay and dine in the next two months, all four and five stars.

 |In many countries, these little vehicles for hire referred to as tuk-tuks, are known as rickshaws here in India.

 We can live with this since the path we’ve chosen will be safer and more convenient during this leg of our worldwide journey, blissfully continuing after somewhat of a hiatus as I recovered from cardiac bypass surgery.

 |Rickshaws are ready and waiting for weary passengers.

 During the second flight from London to Mumbai, I sat next to a lovely woman born in India, now living in London.
 She was on her way to visit friends and family.
 Daisy’s intellect and usual dry British-influenced sense of humor made the last flight more tolerable.

 |This red car, which delivered the bride, was decorated with fresh flowers.

 Yes, we were exhausted, but we both made a point of doing everything we could to keep our blood flowing; walking about the cabin every few hours, wearing compression stockings, drinking plenty of fluids, and sleeping whenever possible amid the crying babies and toddlers.